UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 40

 RAGĀRES HERB FARM in Skrīveri municipality,

-80 km from Riga is run by Jānis Vaivars and his
+80 km from Riga, is run by Jānis Vaivars and his

-Institute.
-Based on the conclusion that “organic
+scientists and agronomists at the Skrīveri Agricultural Institute.
+Based on the conclusion that “organic farming is more sustainable, economically

-well known in Latvia.
+farm is well known in Latvia.

 Sid 11-12

-Around 100 edible fruits, berries, herbs and
+Around 100 edible fruits, berries, herbs, and

-the time of the visit, chilli, physalis, tomatoes and
+of the visit, chilli, physalis, tomatoes, and lemongrass were grown among other crops.

 Rubus idaeus.